dcaliskan777/Pewlett-Hackard-Analysis/README.md

 >
 > ORDER BY e.emp_no;

-The head rows of the table is given in the following table:
+The head rows of the table is given in the following:

 ![](Resources/retirement_titles.png)